clydebarrow/esphome-docs-hugo/content/components/sensor/ezo.md

 The `ezo` sensor platform allows you to use your EZO sensor circuits with ESPHome.
 The [I²C Bus]({{< ref "components/i2c#i2c" >}}) is required to be set up in your configuration for this sensor to work.
-All embedded solutions from EZO can be found [here ](https://atlas-scientific.com/embedded-solutions/).
+All embedded solutions from EZO can be found [here](https://atlas-scientific.com/embedded-solutions/).
 If a certain command is not supported directly, it can be executed with the `send_custom()` method call.

 {{< img src="ezo-ph-circuit.png" alt="Image" width="80.0%" class="center" >}}